 It’s important to understand the type of PDF you’re downloading.
 Designers have the ability to save PDFs to become HUGE art.
 If you’re not feeling ambitious enough to take on my map project, then I’ll start small.

-In the example image below, I hopped on my favorite site for royalty-free images, The Graphics Fairy, and I chose an image from this section.
+In the example image below, I hopped on my favorite site for royalty-free images, The Graphics Fairy.
 Let’s work with the image below as an example.
 I saved this image as a .PDF on my hard drive.
 Make sure this is a royalty free image and hi-res (for enlarging).
 Otherwise the image will become pixilated once enlarged.

 Image above: Courtesy of The Graphics Fairy

 I love the look of hand-painted fonts, however, I needed to enlarge it to fit the table below.
 The individual sheets you see below is what is called tile printing.